Tad, The Lost Explorer: Sequels

 A sequel, titled Tad the Lost Explorer and the Secret of King Midas, was released in 2017.
 It was co-directed by Enrique Gato and David Alonso, and written by Jordi Gasull, Javier Barreira and Neil Landau.
 It was distributed worldwide by Paramount Pictures.

 The second sequel titled Tad, the Lost Explorer and the Emerald Tablet was released in August 2022 and was directed by Enrique Gato.

+The third sequel titled, Tad and the Magic Lamp, was theatrically released in Spain on 26 August 2026 by Paramount Pictures, and directed by Enrique Gato.